 In the event AHCCCS agrees to accept substitute security in lieu of the performance bond, irrevocable letter of credit or cash deposit, the Program Contractor agrees to execute any and all documents and perform any and all acts necessary to secure and enforce AHCCCS' security interest in such substitute security including, but not limited to, security agreements and necessary UCC filings pursuant to the Arizona Uniform Commercial Code.
 The Contractor must request acceptance from AHCCCS when a substitute security in lieu of the performance bond, irrevocable letter of credit or cash deposit is established.
 In the event such substitute security is agreed to and accepted by AHCCCS, the Program Contractor acknowledges that it has granted AHCCCS a security interest in such substitute security to secure performance of its obligations under this contract.
-The Program Contractor is solely responsible for establishing the credit-worthiness of all forms of substitute security, in which case the Program Contractor shall provide AHCCCS with a form of security described above.
+The Program Contractor is solely responsible for establishing the credit-worthiness of all forms of substitute security.
+AHCCCS may, after written notice to the Program Contractor, withdraw its permission for substitute security, in which case the Program Contractor shall provide AHCCCS with a form of security described above.
 The Program Contractor may not change the amount, duration or scope of the performance bond without prior approval from AHCCCS, Division of Health Care Management.